 A: You can find salary ranges by visiting the Bureau of Labor Statistics website.
 A medical administrative assistant salary depends on the answers to several questions including where you live and work, your experience, whether you are certified or not, and other related factors.
 If you’d like to learn more about medical administrative assistant salary for an entry-level position, call us or fill out the form and click “request info.”

-This program can be completed in as little as 10 months (diploma) or 17 months (degree).
+This program can be completed in as little as 17 months.

 90% of employers of UMA graduates who responded to a survey said they would hire other UMA graduates.